spacemeshos/product/localnet.md

 ## Connecting CLIWallet to a LocalNet Node

-> The Spacemesh API GRPC endpoint of the first miner (Miner1) is `localhost:8001`.
+> The Spacemesh API GRPC endpoint of the first smesher (Miner1) is `localhost:8001`.
 Miner2's endpoint is `localhost:8002`, etc...

-To connect to a new with CLIWallet start it with one of the nodes GRPC API endpoint.
-The following command will start an instance of CLIWallet and connect to the first of the 10 miners in a LocalNet:
+Start an instance of CLIWallet with the `-server` flag set to one of a LocalNet 10 node's GRPC API endpoint.
+For example, the following command will start an instance of CLIWallet and connect it to the first of the 10 smeshers in a LocalNet:

 ```
 CLIWallet -server localhost:8001